jarusll/the-logs/index.md

 Me and the bois went trekking at Prabalgad Fort a while ago, it went as expected.
 I was defeated, mentally & physically.
 It was a difficult expedition but we just had to keep moving forward.
 I am glad I did it and will be up again anyday.
 *मी मराठा*

-I have spearheading React testing these days.
+I have been spearheading React testing these days.
 I will be comfortable testing anything now.

 # 2022-01-21
 I realised alot of things didn't make sense to me because I wasn't emotionally mature enough.